dunhamsteve/newt/README.md

 ## Issues

-- I need to do some erasure of values unused at runtime
+- I should do some erasure of values unused at runtime
 - I'm a little fuzzy on the "right way" to deal with constraints from unification
 - I'm a little fuzzy on how much to evaluate and when
 - I'm not postponing anything, and I suspect I will need to

 ## References

-"Unifiers as Equivalences" has unification with types.
-Look into adapting some of that (or at least read/understand it).
-Indexed types are mentioned here.

 "Elaborating Dependent (Co)pattern Matching" describes building case trees.
 Section 5.2 has the algorithm.

 "A prettier printer" was the basis of the pretty printer.

 "Elaboration Zoo" was a resource for typechecking and elaboration.
 In particular pattern unification and handling of implicits is based on that.

+"Unifiers as Equivalences" has unification with types.
+Look into adapting some of that (or at least read/understand it).
+Indexed types are mentioned here.